-In fiscal 2017, we expect our cost structure will grow at a higher rate than 2016, primarily tied to the investments outlined above and required statutory wage increases.
-We anticipate inventory levels per square foot will grow at fiscal year-end primarily due to timing related to the addition of the 53rd week.
+In fiscal 2018, we expect our cost structure will grow at a slower rate than 2017, primarily tied to the impact on 2017 growth of incentive compensation and expense initiatives across the organization.
+We anticipate inventory levels per square foot will grow roughly in-line with sales growth.
 Excluding any possible share buy-backs, we expect cash, short-term investments and working capital to increase, and do not anticipate any new long-term borrowings during the year.
 Long-term we aim to grow sales annually and grow operating profit at a faster rate than sales by focusing on the changing consumer environment while managing our cost structure.